aimer63/fire/docs/simulation_engine.md

 # FIRE Simulation Engine

-This document explains the structure and workflow of the new simulation engine implemented in `simulation.py`.
+This document explains the structure and workflow of the simulation engine implemented in `simulation.py`.
 The engine is designed to model financial independence and early retirement (FIRE) scenarios.